 Europe and most other countries in the world use a voltage which is twice that of the US.
 It is between 220 and 240 volts, whereas in Japan and in most of the Americas the voltage is between 100 and 127 volts.

-The system of three-phase alternating current electrical generation and distribution was invented by a nineteenth century creative genius named Nikola Tesla.
+The system of three-phase alternating current electrical generation and distribution was invented by a nineteenth century creative genius named Nikola Tesla (first picture).
 He made many careful calculations and measurements and found out that 60 Hz (Hertz, cycles per second) was the best frequency for alternating current (AC) power generating.
-He preferred 240 volts, which put him at odds with Thomas Edison, whose direct current (DC) systems were 110 volts.
+He preferred 240 volts, which put him at odds with Thomas Edison (second picture), whose direct current (DC) systems were 110 volts.
 Perhaps Edison had a useful point in the safety factor of the lower voltage, but DC couldn’t provide the power to a distance that AC could.

 Originally Europe was 120 V too, just like Japan and the US today, but it was deemed necessary to increase voltage to get more power with fewer losses and less voltage drop from the same copper wire diameter.
 At the time the US also wanted to change but because of the cost involved to replace all electric appliances, they decided not to.
 At the time (50s-60s) the average US household already had a fridge, a washing-machine, etc., but not in Europe.